-Habitat of particular significance for fisheries management (HPSFM) does not have a policy definition (MPI, 2013) although work is currently underway to generate one.
+Habitat of particular significance for fisheries management (HPSFM) does not have a policy definition (MPI, 2013).
 Mace et al (1990) identified only one area of high abundance for juvenile orange roughy at 800-900 m depth about 150 km east of the main spawning ground on the north Chatham Rise.
 Orange roughy from 9 cm SL have also been located on the Challenger Plateau and O'Driscoll et al (2003) show other areas where immature fish are relatively common.
 Dunn et al (2009) showed that orange roughy juveniles are generally found close to the seabed, and in shallower water than the adults, starting off at depths of around 850-900 m and spreading deeper, and over a wider depth range, as they grow.
 Dunn & Forman (2011) also suggested that juveniles start on flat grounds shallower than the adults, that they shift deeper as they grow, and that seamounts and other features tend to be dominated by the largest orange roughy.
 It is not known if there are any direct linkages between the congregation of orange roughy around features and the corals found on those features.
 Bottom trawling for orange roughy has the potential to affect features of the habitat that could qualify as habitat of particular significance to fisheries management.

-4. SUMMARY OF 2014 STOCK ASSESSMENTS2
+4. RECENT STOCK ASSESSMENTS1

-Stock assessments were undertaken for the Mid-east coast (MEC), Northwest Chatham Rise (NWCR), East and South Chatham Rise (ESCR) and ORH 7A in 2014.
-In this section, the methods that were common to these four stock assessments are described and the main results are summarised.
+Stock assessments were undertaken for ORH 7A areas in 2014, for Puysegur in 2017, and the Mid-east coast (MEC), Northwest Chatham Rise (NWCR), and East and South Chatham Rise (ESCR) in 2018.
+In this section, the methods that were common to these stock assessments are described and the main results are summarised.